Crypto-TII/TLS1.3/cpp/README.md

 with our own rust server.
 This setting impacts code size and memory resource allocation.
 It also controls the type of the self-signed certificate provided by the client if it is asked to authenticate.
 Remember that any changes like this which impact the SAL requires a fresh build.

+Note that the HYBRID setting now works using X25519+MLKEM768 for key exchange with an OpenSSL server, and some online servers like www.cloudfare.com

 The client choice of key exchange algorithms, and their preferred ordering, is set in the sal (*tls_sal.cpp*).
 The chosen CRYPTO\_SETTING impacts on this ordering.
 With the default setting the X25519 elliptic curve is preferred.